maveio/metrics/README.md

 }
 ```

-### `/api/v1/engagement`
+### `/api/v1/engagement` (POST or GET)

-Engagement is meant to see which parts of a video have been watched using the same technique as the plays request.
-You can get a video(s) by `identifier` or `query` its metadata, set a `timeframe` for what period you want to get the engagement and set the amount of `ranges`, which is an integer to split up the play duration of sessions.
+Engagement is used to determine the portions of a video that have been watched, employing the same technique as the plays request.
+To retrieve engagement data, you can specify the video(s) using the `identifier` or `query` for metadata, set a `timeframe` to define the desired period, and indicate the number of `ranges` as an integer to segment the play duration of sessions.

 Example response: